 (If you are using dry rosemary instead of fresh sprigs, just mix it in with the tomatoes.)

-5 Bake: Bake, uncovered for 45 minutes, until the chicken is well browned on the top and cooked through.
-Remove from oven and cool for 5 minutes.
+Bake, uncovered for 45 minutes, until the chicken is well browned on top and cooked through.
+Remove from the oven and cool for 5 minutes.
 Skim the excess chicken fat with a ladle.

 Serve with toasted crusty bread, buttered noodles, or rice.
-(Skip for paleo option, skip bread and noodles for gluten-free versions.)
+(Skip bread and noodles for a gluten-free version.)